 Professor Verhaal's research focuses on growth and competitive dynamics of small, entrepreneurial firms.
 Specifically, he is interested in how organizations in craft-based industries (i.e., organic foods, craft beer, handmade products) manage growth, particularly when it undermines their identity or reputation as authentic, small scale, and traditional producers.

-His research is forthcoming or has been published in Administrative Science Quarterly, Strategic Management Journal, Organization Science, Journal of Management, Research Policy, and Organization Studies.
+His research is forthcoming or has been published in Administrative Science Quarterly, Strategic Management Journal, Organization Science, Journal of Management, Research Policy, Organization Studies, and Journal of the Academy of Marketing Science.

 - Barlow, M., Verhaal, J.C., and Angus, R. (2019).
 Optimal Distinctiveness, Strategic Categorization, and product Market Entry in the Google Play App Platform.
 Strategic Management Journal, 40(8), 1219-1242.